Patrick Dovigi: Recognition and community involvement

 In 2017, Dovigi was named Entrepreneur of the Year in the Power & Utilities & Environment sector at the EY Entrepreneur of the Year Ontario Awards.
 In 2018, he appeared on the Canadian Business - Canada's Richest People 2018 list at #97 with a listed net worth of $1.08 billion.

 In honour of his hometown, in 2018 Dovigi acquired naming rights for GFL for the home of the Soo Greyhounds from the city of Sault Ste.
 Marie.
 The arena will be called the GFL Memorial Gardens for the next 10 years.
 Also in 2018, Dovigi was elected to the Board of Directors of the Environmental Research & Education Foundation (EREF).

 Dovigi has made financial donations to organizations that include Camp Oochigeas, Habitat for Humanity, Sunnybrook Foundation, The National Ballet of Canada.

 In June 2019, Dovigi donated $5 million to fund a new sports medicine clinic, called The Dovigi Family Sports Medicine Clinic, which will be built in partnership with Sinai Health in Toronto.

 Other organizational work

 Dovigi serves as a director on the board of directors for the Ontario Waste Management Association (OWMA).

 Personal life

-Dovigi lives in Toronto with his wife and five children and has a second home in Muskoka, Ontario.
+Dovigi lives in Toronto with his wife, Fernanda, and five children and has a second home in Muskoka, Ontario.

 In 2021, an entity tied to Dovigi purchased an apartment for $4.5 million on the 38th floor of 432 Park Avenue, a luxury development in New York City.
 In December 2022, Dovigi sold his Aspen, Colorado mansion for $55 million, after one year of ownership.

 In May 2023, Dovigi purchased €330 million superyacht Ahpo from fellow Canadian billionaire Michael Lee-Chin.
-Upon his purchase, it was renamed Lady Jorgia.
+Upon his purchase, it was reported to be renamed to Lady Jorgia, but this renaming never took place.
 It made its first high-profile appearance since Dovigi's purchase at the 2023 Monaco Grand Prix.
+In 2025, Dovigi sold Ahpo and purchased Breakthrough (yacht), a 118.8-metre (389 ft 9 in) yacht originally commissioned by Bill Gates.

+In December 2025, Dovigi became the first customer in the world to take delivery of a Bombardier Global 8000.
+He previously owned a Bombardier Global 7500 registered C-FPJD.